1908 Dundee by-election: Candidates

 The local Labour Party selected 38-year-old G. H. Stuart as their candidate.
 He was born in Oldham, and became a postman and an activist in the Postmen's Federation.
 He also became active in the Labour Party, and stood unsuccessfully in York at the 1906 general election, His candidature was endorsed by the Scottish section of the party, but the National Executive refused to back him, as the party already held the other Dundee seat, and was concerned that it would over-reach itself.

 Forty-two-year-old Edwin Scrymgeour stood as a Scottish Prohibition Party candidate.
-He was a native of Dundee and a pioneer of the Scottish temperance movement, and established his party in 1901 to further this aim.
+In direct opposition to Churchill, who had conducted his campaign from various hotel and hostelry bars and rarely made it back to his occasional residence in Springfield.
+Whereas Scrymgeour, a native of Dundee and a pioneer of the Scottish temperance movement, had established his party in 1901 to further this aim.
 He had previously been a member of the Independent Labour Party.
 He was elected to Dundee Town Council in 1905.
 He had not previously stood for parliament.